Alaska Fly Fishing Lodge

 Getting to the Lodge:

-Sunday: You'll arrive in Anchorage in the morning in time to catch a 1.5-hour flight to Dillingham.
+1.)
+On Sunday: You'll arrive in Anchorage in the morning in time to catch a 1.5-hour flight to Dillingham.
+The Lodge is currently using a charter company for the flight from Anchorage to Dillingham, which is $890 per person roundtrip (2026).

-A Lodge representative will meet you at the Dillingham airport and drive you about 30 miles to Aleknagik, where you'll take a 30-minute floatplane flight to the Lodge.
-You'll arrive at the Lodge at about 3:00 p.m.
-The luggage flight will get to the Lodge at about 6:00 p.m.
+2.)
+A Lodge representative will meet you at the Dillingham Airport and drive you about 30 miles to Aleknagik, where you'll take a 30-minute floatplane flight to the Lodge.
+You'll arrive at the Lodge at about 3:00 p.m., and the luggage flight arrives at the Lodge about 6:00 p.m.

-Departure Day: On Sunday, you will need to pack in the morning before breakfast as they usually have a luggage run at 8:00 a.m.
-At 10:45 a.m., you’ll depart in the beavers for Dillingham, and from there, take your return flight mid-afternoon to Anchorage.
+Departure Day: On Sunday, you will need to pack in the morning before breakfast, as they usually have a luggage run at 8:00 a.m.
+At 10:45 a.m., you’ll depart in the floatplane for Dillingham, and from there, take your return flight mid-afternoon to Anchorage.

 Daily fly-out trips, weather permitting.